 ABSTUDY Fares Allowance helps you travel for orientation visits.
 This could be to:

 - visit a school before enrolling

 - go through a selection process.

-It can also help students travel to see where they will live while at school.
+It can also help you travel to see where you’ll live while at school during the term.
 This might be at a:

 - boarding school

 Help with boarding and school fees